Currently available for £549.99 from SportDirect.com

 Last but not least, the manufacturer’s warranty on the Body Sculpture Premium motorised treadmill is 12 months and covers parts only.
 While there are a few niggles on this model as mentioned above that we can just about see past, it’s hard to reconcile this low level of cover with the price of this treadmill.
 In this price bracket a 24-month warranty fully covering both the cost of parts and of engineer labour costs is standard practice for pretty much any manufacturer you’d care to think of, so on this front the BT-5405P falls short and makes this particular model hard to recommend.

 In its own right, the Body Sculpture Premium motorised treadmill (BT-5405P), isn't a bad machine.
 It's easy to use, is nicely compact and feels pretty good to run on.
 But it is let down by the lack of a wireless heart rate receiver and poor warranty cover.
 The warranty is of special concern given some of the sounds emanating from our test unit motor at higher speeds and inclines with heavier people training on it.
 This makes it hard to recommend this particular model, so if you're looking for a compact treadmill we'd recommend taking a look at the Proform Power 525i as an alternative.
-It is available for a good deal less money and has a wireless receiver and a full 24-month parts and labour on-site warranty.
+It is available for just a few pounds more and has a wireless receiver and a full 24-month parts and labour on-site warranty.

 Body Sculpture BT5405 Premium Specifications